WFRQ: 2016

-Entering 2016, very few changes were made to the station until August.
-At that time, the decision was made to modify the format, morning show and afternoon drive positions in an effort to increase ratings.
+In August 2016, the decision was made to modify the format, morning show and afternoon drive positions in an effort to increase ratings.
 After being heard for the last time during the first week of August, Davin and Ana were removed from the morning show.
-In the week of August 14, 2016, Frank FM slowly transitioned from Adult Contemporary back to a similar flavor of Adult Hits that it had used in September 2012, shortly after the ownership change to CodComm.
-The slogan was changed to "Cape Cod's Greatest Hits" and all current hits were removed from rotation, including most songs from the past 3 years.
-A large number of songs from the 1980s and 1990s were added back into rotation that were not heard at least since February 2015.
-In a method referred to as dayparting, select 1970s' hits are also played in the overnight hours, and select ballads are only played during the day.
-Rob Walker transitioned his role to afternoon drive from sister station WKFY, replacing Steve McVie, who was also formerly heard in that time slot.
+In the week of August 14, 2016, Frank FM slowly transitioned back to classic hits.
+The slogan was changed to "Cape Cod's Greatest Hits" and all current hits were removed from rotation.
+A large number of songs from the 1980s and 1990s were added back in that were not heard at least since February 2015, including select 1970s' hits.
+Rob Walker moved to afternoon drive from sister station WKFY, replacing Steve McVie, who was also formerly heard in that time slot.